sisthers/simple-bash-utils/README.md

 # simple-bash-utils
 Implementation of basic Bash utilities: cat and grep.
 My first project made during my education in School 21.
 Tests were not fully written by me.
 Works correctly on Ubuntu 22.04.
+Written in C.

 ## Usage
 ### Download